-Industry Coordination: Masood Akhtar, Bio-Renewable Deployment Consortium development in the middle part of the state.
+Industry Coordination: Masood Akhtar, Bio-Renewable Deployment Consortium

-Masood introduced his role in the BRDC, which helps to make companies more competitive and more sustainable, focusing on pulp and paper companies by bringing new technologies to market with a focus on products made from wood residuals for biofuels, biochemicals, and new materials.
+Masood introduced his role in the BRDC, which helps to make companies more competitive and more sustainable, with a focus on pulp and paper companies, by bringing new technologies to market with a focus on products made from wood residuals for biofuels, biochemicals, and new materials.

-Economic Development: Melinda Osterberg, WEDC Regional Economic DevelopmentMelinda is a regional economic development officer with WEDC.
-Her role is to assist business
+Economic Development: Melinda Osterberg, WEDC Regional Economic Development

+Melinda is a regional economic development officer with WEDC.
+Her role is to assist business development in the middle part of the state.